 Most of us are pretty open-minded when it comes to some of our beliefs and convictions.
 We’ll try a new restaurant, change toothpastes, and even admit after several attempts that we’re just not very good at Settlers of Cattan.

-When Amazon CEO Jeff Bezos saw that e-readers might threaten his flourishing physical book business, he wasn’t just open to change—he leaned into it.
 But we have a deep emotional attachment to some beliefs—those that relate to our politics, identities, and financial and physical well-being.
 As Upton Sinclair once wrote, “it is difficult to get a man to understand something when his salary depends on him not understanding it.”
 Even the most open-minded people may be willing to entertain the possibility that they’re wrong on some important issues, yet are in no hurry to find out.

 The most courageous persuadable leaders, on the other hand, are eager to find out the truth—whether it’s good or bad for them personally.
 And so they actively seek out evidence that threatens their beloved beliefs.
 As the famous writing expression goes, they attempt to “kill their darlings.”